zuplo/docs/docs/cli/tunnels.md

 The properties in the `services` objects are explained below.

-- `name` - This is the name of the service that you will use from your zup
+- `name` - This is the name of the service that you will use from your Zuplo project
 - `endpoint` - This is the local endpoint of your service that you tunnel can connect to
 - `configurations` - This object specifies which projects and which environments can access this service.
-  - `project` - The name of the zuplo project
+  - `project` - The name of the Zuplo project
   - `accessibleBy` - The environments which can use the tunnel.
 Valid values are `production`, `preview`, and `working-copy`.